simplesurance/baur-example/README.md

 Now you can start with experimenting with baur.
 Some commands to start with are:

-- List applications in the repository with their build status:
+- List Tasks in the repository with their build status:
   ```
-  baur ls apps
+  baur status
   ```
-- Build all applications with outstanding builds, upload their artifacts and record the results:
+- Run all tasks with outstanding status, upload their artifacts and record the results:
   ```
-  baur build
+  baur run
   ```
-  (The first run of the `baur build` command in this repository can take a bit longer because docker images are build during the build)
+  (The first run of the `baur run` command in this repository can take a bit longer because docker images are build during the build)

-- List recorded builds:
+- List recorded runs:
   ```
-  baur ls builds all
+  baur ls runs all
   ```
 - Show information about the "unixtime" application:
   ```
   baur show unixtime
   ```
-- Show the build inputs with their digests of the "hello-server" application:
+- Show the build inputs with their digests of the build tasks of the
+- "hello-server" application:
   ```
-  baur ls inputs --digests hello-server
+  baur ls inputs --digests hello-server.build
   ```